 Part-time work or a part-time job is a flexible work arrangement which means working less than full-time hours.

 It usually means working fewer days per working week and employees are normally considered to be part-time if they commonly work fewer than 30 hours per week.

 Part-time employees receive the same employment entitlements as full-time workers on a pro-rata basis.

-For example, employees work schedule in a part-time work arrangement can consist of:
+employees work schedule in a part-time work arrangement can consist of:

 - Three 8-hour days a week

 - Five 4-hour days a week

 - Any other distribution of hours agreed upon by the employer/employee